 - large handful spinach, chopped if needed

-Simmer: Pour in the coconut milk, unsweetened non-dairy milk, water, curry powder, red pepper flakes, juice of lime, salt & pepper to taste and cook on medium heat for 10 minutes or until heated through.
+Simmer: Pour in the coconut milk, unsweetened non-dairy milk, water, curry powder, red pepper flakes, salt & pepper to taste, and cook on medium heat for 10 minutes or until heated through.

 Serve with lime wedges and cilantro if you like.

-Serves 4 – 6.
+Serves 4 – 6

 Add protein: Looking to add protein, throw in some cubed tofu when you add the liquids.

 Adjust spiciness: 1 teaspoon of red pepper flakes makes this pretty spicy.
 Use less if you’re not a fan of heat.